ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 ![Animation: A character token is teleported after entering a portal.]($GITLAB_PAGES$store/enter-portal.gif)

+### Keep relative position

+You can configure a destination to keep teleported tokens in the same relative position they had before teleporting.
+This can be useful if you intend to use the portal for multiple tokens at once, e.g. for actual portals instead of simple traps.

+1. Right-click on a destination token.
+2. Click the _Spread Incoming Teleports_ context menu.
+3. From now on the destination will spread the teleported tokens accordingly.

+You can change this setting back by using the _Center Incoming Teleports_ context menu.

 ### Create two-way portals

 Usually new portals only work in one direction, from origin to destination.
 To create two-way portals,